 [UPDATE: sadly this museum closed down in early 2019 for "financial reasons"; there have been talks about possibly re-opening it, but as far as I can see this hasn't happened yet.
 Hopefully at least the old control room exhibit can somehow be saved, whether at this location or somewhere else.
 We'll see ...]

-An exhibition about (and British nuclear power in general), incorporating much of the plant's former visitor centre exhibition plus extra donations from the site, now housed at the visitor centre in , northern Scotland, .
+(and British nuclear power in general), incorporating much of the plant's former visitor centre exhibition plus extra donations from the site, now housed at this visitor centre in Thurso, northern Scotland, .

 >More background info